PYDeret/G-Esport/readme.md

 On the other hand you can log into the **platform** as a **user** with the following credentials:

-- Username : user
+- Email : user@user.com
 - Password : user

 Or as an **administrator**:

-- Username : admin
+- Email : admin@admin.com
 - Password : admin

 Plus you can access to your **PhpMyAdmin** at this **address**: